traumst/neon-chat/README.md

 ### *Right now...*

-Deleting open chat does not close it
+Deleting open chat should close it

 User cannot be removed from chat